Antwerp is a center of culture, art, history, and diamonds. Those are probably the connotations you've heard of this city

 You don’t need a PhD in art history to know that it's some top-quality stuff there.
 It is very easy to get lost in the art at KMSKA, but I think two hours will be enough for just the right amount of admiration.

-Thanks to its superb location, Antwerp is an excellent base for exploring northern Belgium, with many great day trips accessible by train—the most efficient mode of transport in Belgium.
-Most destinations are less than an hour away by train.
+Antwerp is an excellent base for exploring northern Belgium, with many destinations less than an hour away by train.
 I might also be a bit biased toward trains because the last time I drove in Belgium, I racked up nine traffic fines—yes, nine!
 They really love their speed cameras and radars.
 But anyway, back to the topic.

-For me, the best city to visit in Belgium—and it’s also doable as a day trip—is by far Brussels, as you can read in my Top 19 Things to do in Belgium.
+For me, the best city to visit in Belgium is Brussels.
 I personally recommend spending more than one day in Brussels, but I understand it might not be everyone’s favorite city.
-I loved the Military Museum and their main square with the Golden City Hall—how rich were they?
+I loved the Military Museum and their main square with the Golden City Hall—how rich are they??

-I believe Bruges is the most famous city in Belgium and the main reason many people visit, just as it was for me.
-Bruges is incredibly unique, thanks to its canals and early Renaissance charm.
+Bruges is possibly the most famous tourist city in Belgium, though it’s not my favorite (Ghent and Brussels won me over)..
+Bruges is incredibly unique and super crowded, thanks to its canals and early Renaissance charm.
 It has some of the best restaurants I’ve visited in Belgium, and it’s a very walkable city.
-The main sightseeing experience is from the water during a leisurely 90-minute boat tour.
+The main sightseeing experience is from the water during a boat tour.
 You can read more about visiting Bruges in our 1 day itinerary for Bruges.

 Hi, I’m Jan.
 I travel fast and intensely, whether I’m exploring the buzz of Tokyo in 3 days or road-tripping through mountains and beaches on a 3-week Thailand adventure.
 And no matter where I am, you’ll always find me in a comfortable hotel at night and eating the best food.